Neil Marshall's unrealized projects: Sacrilege

 Sacrilege was a planned film that takes place in the Old West.
 Marshall described the film, "It is set during the Gold Rush, a time remembered for incidents like the Donner Party.
 It is meant to be a pitch-black, gritty, period horror movie."
 The film will be themed on paranoia and isolation, and the director will draw inspiration from the 1982 film The Thing.
 "This is Unforgiven by way of H.P.
 Lovecraft, with that grim, gritty setting and a horror element nobody has seen before," Marshall said.

 Drive

-On March 19, 2008, Marshall was set to direct the feature film adaptation of James Sallis’ novel Drive, with Hossein Amini set to write the screenplay and Hugh Jackman attached to star and produce the film with John Palermo & Marc Platt and Universal Pictures distributing the movie, which Nicolas Winding Refn ended up directing instead.
+On March 19, 2008, Marshall was set to direct the feature film adaptation of James Sallis’ novel Drive, with Hossein Amini set to write the screenplay and Hugh Jackman attached to star and produce the film with John Palermo & Marc Platt and Universal Pictures distributing the film, which Nicolas Winding Refn ended up directing instead.

 Predators

 Marshall was Robert Rodriguez's second choice to direct the Predator sequel Predators in the late 2000s.
 Rodriguez chose Nimród Antal instead, and the film was released in 2010.
 Marshall later reflected, "I'd love to make a Predator movie sometime, the same way I'd like to do an Alien movie too.
 There's a bunch of things I'd have done differently if I was directing Predators.
 All things considered, I'd rather start from scratch and do a fresh take on the Predator concept, rather than do anything that's come before me."